The founders of startups and high growth companies face unique challenges. Know how Founder Shares are used to tackle some key issues.

 To address this, Founder shares with a share vesting arrangement are often used.

-A typical Founder vesting schedule is for their shares to vest in equal monthly instalments over say four years, with a 12 month “cliff”.
+A typical Founder vesting schedule is for their shares to vest in equal monthly installments over say four years, with a 12-month “cliff”.

 A cliff refers to the period before vesting takes place – so a 12-month cliff means no shares are vested in the first 12 months.

-For example, if a Founder were to receive 100,000 shares which vest monthly over 4 years, with a 12–month cliff, they would receive;
+For example, if a Founder were to receive 100,000 shares to vest monthly over 4 years, with a 12–month cliff, they would receive:

 until 100,000 shares have been vested.